 For info about our in person screenings, please go to ff.hrw.org/newyork

 In early 2022, the small Ukrainian town of Bucha near the capital, Kyiv, was occupied by the Russian army for several weeks.
 After a month of intense fighting, the Russian army withdrew, leaving the town destroyed in its wake.
 In When Spring Came to Bucha, citizens share their stories as they clean their streets of debris and re-build their shattered homes.
 Yuri, municipal services manager, struggles to keep people supplied with clean drinking water.
 Olenka is the only pupil in her classroom after two of her classmates are killed, the rest having left the country.
 Yet in the midst of suffering, a young couple gets married, and life must go on.
 This heart-rending yet empowering documentary tells stories of loss, hope, and resistance, as the spring flowers of Bucha begin to bloom.

-Advisory 15 - This film contains images and audio from a war zone, including brief and partial images of covered bodies, mass funerals.
+Content Advisory This film contains images and audio from a war zone, including brief and partial images of covered bodies, and mass funerals.

 We do not want the cost of entry to be a barrier for participation in the festival.
 If the price of buying a ticket to this film would prevent you from participating, please email the following address (email@example.com) + you will receive an auto-reply email with a free ticket code.
 We have set aside a set # of tickets per film on a first come first-served basis.
 Once the free tickets are no longer available, the code will no longer work.
 For anyone that purchases a ticket, we appreciate your support.
 Your ticket purchase enables us to make tickets free for those who might otherwise be unable to watch.
 This also allows the festival to support the filmmakers for sharing their work in our festival and for the festival to cover the cost of hosting the films online.